Museum

 Ulriksdals slott

-Ulriksdal Palace is located in the Royal National City Park and was built in the 17th century.
-Highlights include rooms furnished in the 19th century for Karl XV and the Great Living Room furnished in 1923 for Gustaf VI Adolf.
-Several monarchs have left their mark on the palace – Fredrik I, Karl XIV Johan, Karl XV, and Gustaf VI Adolf, who last used the palace as a royal residence.
-Queen Christina also appreciated the palace so much that she had her coronation procession start from Ulriksdal Palace in 1650.
-Ulriksdal is a modern 17th-century palace, with highlights including the living room furnished by Carl Malmsten.
-The palace is surrounded by a large palace park.
+Ulriksdal Castle is located in the Royal National City Park and was built in the 17th century.
+Highlights include rooms furnished in the 19th century for Charles XV and the Great Living Room furnished in 1923 for Gustaf VI Adolf.
+Several monarchs have left their mark on the castle – Frederick I, Charles XIV John, Charles XV, and Gustaf VI Adolf, who last used the castle as a royal residence.
+Queen Christina also appreciated the castle so much that she had her coronation procession start from Ulriksdal Castle in 1650.
+Ulriksdal is a modern 17th-century castle, with highlights including the living room furnished by Carl Malmsten.
+The castle is surrounded by a large castle park.
 In the park, there are several sculptures, including Per Lundgren's sculpture group 'The Net-Drawing Moors'.
-The sculptures can be viewed at the footbridge over Igelbäcken, which flows through the palace park.
-Other attractions include the orangery in the palace park, which is now home to the National Museum's collection of Swedish sculpture.
+The sculptures can be viewed at the footbridge over Igelbäcken, which runs through the castle park.
+Other attractions include the orangery in the castle park, which is now home to the National Museum's collection of Swedish sculpture.

 Price